Last Updated on 9 months by DIARYNIGRACIA

 And while the economics of the situation are complicated, and make me uncomfortable in some ways, this does not change how much I cherish my dream and goal in life.

-The Act On my Dream!
+The Act On My Dream!

-I just don’t daydream about what I want, I identify it, plan it and act on it slowly.
+I just don’t daydream about what I want, I identify it, plan it, and act on it slowly.

 I was inspired by my favorite book and as my powerful motivator, “Man, alone, has the power to transform his thoughts into physical reality; man, alone, can dream and make his dreams come true”.

-— Napoleon Hill, author of the best selling book, Think and Grow Rich
+— Napoleon Hill, author of the best-selling book, Think and Grow Rich

 So, I spent some time trying to think of what I would do if money, time, energy, and health were no objects.
 What would I do if I could do anything I really wanted to do?

-Where the possibilities is limitless.
+Where the possibilities are limitless.

-Eventually, over days and nights of my life here, I started narrowing my options down to great ideas that inspired me and which would take real effort to attain.
+Eventually, over the days and nights of my life here, I started narrowing my options down to great ideas that inspired me and which would take real effort to attain.

 I decided that I wanted to achieve something that had real meaning for me and that would take real effort to achieve.